PaulDuvall/aws-5-mins/codepipeline/README.md

 * Go to the [CodePipeline Dashboard](https://us-east-2.console.aws.amazon.com/codepipeline/).

 # Pricing
 You a charged $1.00 per active pipeline per month.
-An active pipeline is one that has been running for at least 30 days.
+An active pipeline is one that has been running for at least 30 days and has at least one code change.
 For more information, see [CodePipeline Pricing](https://aws.amazon.com/codepipeline/pricing/).

 # Delete Resources